canonical/charm-microk8s/docs/observability.md

 To update upstream manifests, use the scripts in `src/hack`.

+1. (Optional) Update component versions
+   - Check https://github.com/prometheus-operator/kube-prometheus and find a release that is compatible with the MicroK8s version we deploy, then update `VERSION` in `src/hack/update_alert_rules.py` and `src/hack/update_dashboards.py`.
-1. Check the latest upstream version of each component (and ensure that it is compatible with the MicroK8s version we deploy)
+   - Check https://github.com/kubernetes/kube-state-metrics and find a release that is compatible with the MicroK8s version we deploy, then update `VERSION` in `src/hack/update_kube_state_metrics.py`
-2. Update the `VERSION` in each `update_*.py` script as needed.
-3. Update everything with the following:
+2. Update vendored manifests from upstream sources

 ```bash
 python src/hack/update_alert_rules.py